NCAR/HPC-Docs/docs/compute-systems/additional-resources/cron.md

     The script begins by establishing an exclusive file lock, performing some logging, and then moving to the intended run directory.
     The first job (`prep_job.pbs`) will create a file called `INPUT_DATA` which is used by the second job (`run_model.pbs`).
 Because the second job depends on the first, we submit the second using a [PBS job dependency](../../pbs/index.md#job-dependencies).

+    We also remove the `INPUT_DATA` at the beginning of the script - since it *should* be created by `prep_job.pbs`, we want to make sure that step functioned as intended.
+In this way if `INPUT_DATA` exists when we execute `run_model.pbs` it can only be because the preceding step ran successfully - and our `INPUT_DATA` is not stale.

     **Sample `crontab` entries**

     First we prepare a simple text file that contains the entries for all our desired cron processes: